emanuelmoraes-dev/dimensions/README.md

 ## Way of Evolution of the Character:
 Each attribute has two values, the points and the absorb value.
 Points are numerical representations of the efficiency of a given movement.
-Soak values define the percentage of points to be absorbed when defeating a particular creature or NPC (soaking its DNA).
+Absorb values define the percentage of points to be absorbed when defeating a particular creature or NPC (absorbing its DNA).
 The percentage of points to be absorbed by a given attribute will be defined by the attribute's absorption value divided by the sum of all the absorption values of all attributes, multiplied by a formula to be defined.
-When soaking DNA from a creature or NPC, the player will have their soak values incremented by the enemy's soak values for each attribute.
+When absorbing DNA from a creature or NPC, the player will have their absorb values incremented by the enemy's absorb values for each attribute.

 Each character, creature or NPC has points that reflect their bodily